The primary calling of the pastor is to equip God’s people to do the work of ministry (Ephesians 4:11-12).

 Start with a simple request like this.
 “You know how we’ve been asking for someone to help out in Kids’ Ministry?
 I think you’d be great at that.
 Do you mind if we sit down so I can share some ideas with you?”

-Most people will say yes to a sit-down, even if they’re not ready to say yes to doing the ministry – yet.
+If you’ve found someone you really think might be called to it, they’re very likely to say yes to a sit-down, even if they’re not ready to say yes to doing the ministry – yet.

-Step 4: Meet to Share Your Vision and Hear Theirs
+Step 4: Meet To Share Your Vision and Hear Theirs

 Tell them why you think they might be the right person to meet this need.
 Let them know what you’re asking of them and what you’re willing to give them in help and training.